Verthon/restaurant-app/README.md

 # Restaurant App

-Simple restaurant app using react, for now trying to implement authorization, adding orders and booking table.
+Simple restaurant app using React.js, for now trying to implement authorization, adding orders and booking table.

 ## Technologies used